Maxmad68/AuthSpeedTest/README.md

 # AuthSpeedTest
 iOS/macOS app to measure the speed of the biometrics authentication.
-It currently supports FaceID, TouchID, and Apple Watch validation (macOS)
+It currently supports Face ID, Touch ID, and Apple Watch validation (macOS)

 ## How to use